 37 See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Term loans and revolving loan facilities" and Note 7 to our consolidated financial statements for more information about our loan funding programs, including the role of our warehouse credit facilities and special purpose entities.
 See "Note 3.
-Securitizations and Variable Interest Entities" to our consolidated financial statements for More and Variable Interest Entities" to our consolidated financial statements for additional information regarding transactions with our VIEs.
+Securitizations and Variable Interest Entities" to our consolidated financial statements for additional information regarding transactions with our VIEs.

-38 Based on loan origination dollar amounts published by TransUnion; see the section titled "Industry, Market and Other Data."
+Based on loan origination dollar amounts published by TransUnion; see the section titled "Industry, Market and Other Data."

 Wysen; see the section titled "Industry, Market and Other Data."

-Northwestern Mutual, see the section tilde "Industry, Market and Other Data."
-Federal Reserve Household Debt; see the section tilde "Industry, Market and Other Data."
-41
+Northwestern Mutual; see the section titled "Industry, Market and Other Data."

+41 Federal Reserve Household Debt; see the section titled "Industry, Market and Other Data."